 - An efficient pocket of ‘command and control’ in a chaotic market economy

 - Companies are ‘efficient’ because data gathering and decision making have costs

 - If that cost changes, companies get smaller.

 This is all that CargoX really aims to do.
 We are not here to ‘disrupt’ the market.
 We merely introduced a cost-efficient solution, together with a command and control center to manage the intricacies of adoption and associated service.

 We deal with the underlying architecture, securing the smart contract protocol, covering Ethereum Gas costs, while providing impeccable customer support, and much more.
-We have reduced the cost of B/L processing to its near bare minimum – while providing a highest possible level of security, speed and efficiency, based on a bullet-proof public technology, reviewed numerous times in the past years by top security and encryption experts.
+We have reduced the cost of B/L processing to its near bare minimum – while providing the highest possible level of security, speed, and efficiency, based on a bullet-proof public technology, reviewed numerous times in the past years by top security and encryption experts.

-Not only do we have first mover advantage.
+Not only do we have a first-mover advantage.
 Our expertise – notably that of Stefan Kukman, founder and CEO, who has extensive knowledge in logistics and cargo shipping, Igor Jakomin, Ph.
 D., who is an esteemed academic in logistics, coupled with Patrick Vlacic, Ph.
 D., maritime legal expert, and a team that brainstorms all scenarios and use cases daily, together with industry partners, to make sure all areas of concern are covered – puts us in a unique position of confidence as the de-facto leading digital Bill of Lading service provider.
 And we only got started in Q1 2018!
 The timing and the market are in our favor.

-Marko Filipovic is CargoX Business Development Assistant and a Master Engineer of logistics and management in maritime industry
+Marko Filipovic is CargoX Business Development Assistant and a Master Engineer of logistics and management in the maritime industry